 Don’t forget to pack nighties in your hospital bag, they’re essential if you’re having a C-section.
 I took a couple of pairs of each.
 I love the feel of the jersey pyjamas from Eberjey.
 Seraphine and ASOS also have a great selection that is good for nursing.

 Maternity raglan t-shirt nightdress, Wednesday’s Girl

 Slippers or cashmere socks

 Hospital floors can sometimes be a bit grim, and I didn’t step out of bed without these luscious socks from The White Company and a pair of slippers.

 This is personal preference but I love my spritz on the pillow, not that you get much sleep when you’re having a baby.

 Eye mask and earbuds

 It’s impossible to sleep in hospital and having a baby is pretty exhausting.
-I found both really helped.
+I found both really helped and were a must for my hospital bag.
 Spacemasks do a lovely one that self heats and Space NK do a huge range of silk ones.
 You can pick up some earplugs here.

 Self-heating eyemasks, Spacemasks

 It’s totally over the top but I took a new set of White Company towels in a lovely stone colour with me.
 Such a treat to be able to cocoon yourself after that first shower instead of hopping around in a hospital hankie sized one.
 I also packed a few new flannels.